9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```

 The compiler can infer the types of the accessor functions based on the
-constructor we\'re using in our pattern.
+constructor we're using in our pattern.

 ``` screen
 ghci> :type bookID